FullFact/nso-stats-fetcher/README.md

 	* Provide a database of well-formatted data that can be used in [Full Fact’s Robo-checking](https://github.com/FullFact/Robo-checking).
 	* To highlight how much work is involved to collect and compare national statistics data across countries

 The data files follows a simple `timescale,observation` format.
+Time is YYYY-MM, and observation is percentage change.
 For example:

 ```
 month,observation